 Everyday worrying can also lead to feeling restless at night.
 However, tossing and turning could be the result of something more serious, like sleep apnea or depression.
 Consult your doctor if you have serious concerns.

-Start with these easy fixes if you’re not sure the reason for your restless sleep.
+Start with these easy fixes if you’re not sure of the reason for your restless sleep.

--Monitor the temperature of your bed and bedroom.
-The Eight app allows you to view this information.
+- Monitor the temperature of your bed and bedroom.
+The Eight Sleep app allows you to view this information.
 Adjust the temperature until you find you’re sleeping better.

--Avoid sleeping on your stomach or use a pillow under your stomach
+- Avoid sleeping on your stomach or put a pillow under your stomach.

--Write your daily worries down in a journal before bed
+- Write your daily worries down in a journal before you fall asleep.

-If your restless nights are the result of pain, talk to your doctor about medication to reduce your pain.
+If your sleepless nights are the result of pain, talk to your doctor, who may prescribe medication to reduce your pain.

-If you’re one of the 15% of Americans with Restless Leg Syndrome, massaging your legs before bed and alternating between a warm and cold pack on your legs can help improve sleep.
+If you’re one of the 15% of Americans with Restless Leg Syndrome, these symptoms normally occur while you are resting, sitting, or sleeping — and most often at night.
+Massaging your legs before bed and alternating between warm and cold packs on your legs can help improve sleep.